jenevasmith/osTicket-Ticket-Lifecycle-Examples/README.md

 </p>
 <p>

-- Optional reason for the update
+- Optional Reason For the Update

 <p>
 In the “Optional reason for the update” section, “Business impacting event” may be noted. <img src="https://imgur.com/VW2TU8x.png">